 The evil biomes will spread themselves at constant rates depending on the current phase of the game.
 They can overlap deserts by spreading through them in Hardmode.
 The resultant will be a Corrupted / Crimson / Hallow variant of the said biome.

 Unique mummy-like enemies will spawn here that are not otherwise accessible in the game.
-Needless to say, the spread of evil biomes can go out of control if left unchecked for too long.
+The spread of evil biomes can go out of control if left unchecked for too long.
 Therefore, it is necessary to in purification activities for the said biomes.

 How to Purify Corruption / Crimson

 The Corruption and Crimson are near-identical biomes and have similar purification methodologies.
 Without player efforts, it is only a matter of time before this biome takes over the entire world.
-However, you still have time till hardmode to take care of this spread.
+However, you still have time until hardmode to handle this spread.

 With that said, there are a few easy-to-understand solutions for curing the land of this ailment.
 Let’s break them down one by one.